Some byproducts of soy beans. Selecting the right variety for the specific market enhances selling of the crop harvest. Photo by Africa Do Business.

 “The Classic Foods experts help farmers get the best output per acre with minimum expenditure.
 Prompt payment is made to enable the farmers start the next production cycle smoothly,” Kariuki said.

 The company is working with at least 17,000 farmers in Kenya and Uganda.
 They are in groups under other lead farmers.
 It also runs regional demonstration farms.

 Because most farmers in Kenya cannot abandon maize for any other crops, they are guided to come up with a rotation timetable, which will ensure the beans enrich the soil with nitrogen.

 Besides, the farmers are trained on value addition.
 Several groups are including a certain percentage of soy beans flour in baking to come up with products such as cakes, cookies, chapatis, doughnuts, among others.

-Classic Foods Ltd is one of the grantees of the FTESA promotion programme focusing on staple food value chains.
+Classic Foods Ltd is one of the grantees of the FTESA trade enhancement and promotion programme focusing on staple food value chains.

 The programme is funded by the UKaid to support the private sector and other institutions to improve storage, input service markets, information and coordination and influence policy to enhance trade in the region.

 The five-year trade enhancement programme has impacted more than 1.3 million people in Kenya, Zimbabwe, Zambia, Tanzania, Rwanda, Burundi, Uganda, Malawi and Mozambique.